Dynatrace/dynatrace-operator/ARCHITECTURE.md

 **`pkg/api/`** - Custom Resource Definitions and API types

 - `latest/` - Current API version (symlink or main version)
+  - the purpose of this "hack" is to make the codebase easier to maintain, so when we introduce a new API version, we don't have to update the imports for every single file.
 - `v1alpha1/`, `v1alpha2/`, `v1beta3/`, etc. - Versioned APIs
 - `conversion/` - API version conversion logic
 - `validation/` - CR validation logic